zheng416/personal-site/src/data/about.md

 # Intro

-I am currently a senior, currently pursuing a Bachelor of Science in Computer Science while also minoring in Economics at Purdue University.
+I am a senior, pursuing a Bachelor of Science in Computer Science while also minoring in Economics at Purdue University.
 I was a teaching assistant, helping students debug their code, clarifying newly learned concepts, and providing personal tips on approaching a problem.
 I was a treasurer for an organization and was part of a committee that hosted a leadership conference for my school.
 In the past two summers, I experienced two internships, gaining real-world experience from applying my education to contribute to their projects and goals.

 # Currently